An open letter to our loyal friends, free account holders, and creative Pro members,

 Although lacking the nervous systems of you "normal people", we here at Flickr do feel your pain, and the tech support staff --- including our chief hardware and software engineers seen above --- are working hard to solve these alleged problems.

-Therefore, in order to PROVE TO YOU that we are doing all we can, we are allowing Okinawa_Soba to post the above restricted photograph of us holding a special meeting to discuss these issues.
+In order to PROVE TO YOU that we are doing all we can, we are allowing Okinawa Soba to post the above restricted photograph of us holding a special meeting to discuss these issues.